Oxford University Gazette

 The Gazette is published weekly throughout the University's academic year (from September to July), but less regularly during the University's vacation periods.
 A number of supplements are also published giving various types of official information.

-Subscribers to the Gazette also receive Blueprint, the University's staff newsletter, and The Oxford Magazine.
+The Gazette was a print publication between 1870 and the 1990s, then moved to print and online publication.
+It has been a digital-first publication since 2020.

 Most of the material in the Gazette is available on the World Wide Web.
 However, due to the UK Data Protection Act some of the printed version of the Gazette has not been included online since September 2001.

-The Gazette is published by the Oxford University Press.
+The Gazette was formerly published by the Oxford University Press but is now an in-house publication of the University of Oxford's Public Affairs Directorate.